The New Ethics: Reception

-A review in the socialist magazine The New Age, described the book as uneven and overly sentimental, but felt that Moore redeemed himself in the conclusion.
-The Westminster Review's review noted the shortness of the book, described the books central thesis as "extremist altruism" and contended that the book made excellent points.
+A review in the socialist magazine The New Age described the book as uneven and overly sentimental, but stated that Moore redeemed himself in the conclusion.
+A review in The Westminster Review noted the book's brevity, described its central thesis as "extremist altruism", and stated that it made excellent points.

-In 1931, C. M. Knight wrote positively of the book, stating:Some readers may not approve of Mr. Moore's warm enthusiasm, fervent language, and eloquent indictment of the shortcomings of men, and may wish that he had produced a cold scientific work on the subject; but those who have the humane cause at heart will not carp at methods, and will even overlook lapses from good taste and rejoice in all books which stimulate thought and arouse men form apathy, the greatest curse in the world and the worst stumbling-block in the way of all reform.
+In 1931, C. M. Knight wrote positively of the book, stating:

+Some readers may not approve of Mr. Moore's warm enthusiasm, fervent language, and eloquent indictment of the shortcomings of men, and may wish that he had produced a cold scientific work on the subject; but those who have the humane cause at heart will not carp at methods, and will even overlook lapses from good taste and rejoice in all books which stimulate thought and arouse men form apathy, the greatest curse in the world and the worst stumbling-block in the way of all reform.